 Step 6: Rub Rail Rubdown

 Tough streaks can occur whenever the rub rail scrapes against docks, dock buoys, or other boats.
 For tough streaks, try acetone in limited quantities.
 To renew the look of the original rub rail, BTS will help it shine.
 Don't spray the rub rail, though.
 Instead, wet a small cloth with BTS and wipe the rub rail, being careful not to drip.

 Step 7: Console Conditioning

 For all the plastic and glass located in and around consoles, use Windex.
-If your console, or other parts of the boat include woodgrain, use a mild detergent, like dish soap, to clean, then wipe with clean water and dry.
-For graphs and other electronics, use a mild detergent, or vinegar-and-water combination, and with a soft cloth, wipe the electronics in one direction.
-This avoids grit marks and streaks that can occur when wiping in a circular motion.
+If your console or other parts of the boat include woodgrain, use a mild detergent, like dish soap, to clean, wipe with clean water, and dry.
+Use a mild detergent or vinegar-and-water combination for graphs and other electronics, and wipe the electronics in one direction with a soft cloth.
+This avoids grit marks and streaks when wiping in a circular motion.

 Step 8: Walk The Walk

-At this point, your periodic detailing is almost complete.
+Right now, your periodic detailing is almost complete.
 Do a thorough walkaround and note any spots that didn't come clean.
-For any areas that require tougher cleaning, use a product like Goo Gone, or non-abrasive rubbing compound.
-Always test a small, inconspicuous area first, before applying these harsher cleaners.
+For any areas that require tougher cleaning, use a product like Goo Gone or a non-abrasive rubbing compound.
+Always test a small, inconspicuous area before applying these harsher cleaners.